UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_04.md

 </center>

 Notes:

+(continuation of step 2)

-You need to include a title for your commit.
-If you wantm you can also include an optional description for the commit.
+When committing changes, you need to include a title/summary for each message (the upper text box in JupyterLab).
+Optionally, you could also include a longer description for the commit in the next text box.

 ---

 ## JupyterLab: Making the commit